Infinite-Dimensional Diffusion Models: Introduction

+In \citet{hagemann2023multilevel}, methods are developed to train diffusion models simultaneously on multiple discretization levels of (infinite-dimensional) functions.
+They build upon our Wasserstein distance bounds to show that their multilevel approach is consistent.

+\citet{lim2023score} are also able to generalize the trained model over multiple discretization levels.
+They propose to run the annealed Langevin algorithm in infinite dimensions, and use existing results for infinite-dimensional Langevin algorithms to justify their algorithms theoretically.
+The forward-reverse SDE framework is not treated.

+Both of these efforts encounter difficulties when defining the infinite-dimensional score. \citet{hagemann2023multilevel} circumvent this issue by only treating time-reversals of the \textit{discretized} forward SDE. \citet{lim2023score}, on the other hand, only analyze the case in which the measure is supported on the Cameron--Martin space of $W_t^U$.
+One can then simplify the problem by working with densities of $X_t$ with respect to Gaussian measure.
+From a practical point of view, both of these works employ Fourier neural operators \citep{li2020fourier} as their neural network architecture, while we work directly in the space domain and use the popular U-Net architecture for our neural networks.

+\jp{In \cite{kerrigan2022diffusion} an infinite-dimensional time-discrete version of the diffusion model algorithm is proposed.
+It is not studied whether the proposed algorithm is well defined in infinite dimensions.}

+Other works also transform data into a representation that is well suited to functions, e.g., by applying a wavelet \citep{guth2022wavelet, phung2022wavelet} or spectral \citep{phillips2022spectral} transform.
+After the transformation, however, these works employ the finite-dimensional formulation of the diffusion model algorithm; infinite-dimensional limits are not treated.
+We discuss how different spatial discretization schemes can be related to our results in Section \ref{sec:algorithm}.

+Lastly, the subject of convergence of diffusion models to the target distribution has been a very active field of research recently; see \citet{chen2022improved, chen2023sampling, debortoli2022convergence, lee2022convergence, yang2022convergence}.
+In all these works, however, bounds on the distance to the target measure depend at least linearly on the discretization dimension $D$, rendering them vacuous in infinite dimensions.

-\section{A primer on probability in Hilbert spaces}
+\subsection{A Primer on Probability in Hilbert Spaces}

-In this section we will give a short summary of key concepts relating to probability theory on infinite-dimensional (Hilbert) spaces which are required to study the infinite-dimensional formulation of SGMs rigorously.
+In this section, we will give a short summary of key concepts relating to probability theory on infinite-dimensional (Hilbert) spaces which are required to study the infinite-dimensional formulation of SGMs rigorously.
 For an extensive introduction to this topic, see \citet[Chapter 3]{hairer2009spde}.
-While we focus here on probabilistic concepts, for the reader's convenience we have included a brief summary of key definitions (scalar products, orthonormal bases, symmetric operators) in Appendix \ref{appendix inf dim}.

-\paragraph{Gaussian measures on Hilbert spaces}
+\subsubsection{Gaussian measures on Hilbert spaces}